IFS PRACTITIONER

 YOU MAY RECOGNIZE THIS

-Some of this may feel familiar
+This may feel familiar

 I don't even know who I am anymore